-VMUS Wildfire Mitigation Plan June 20, 2023
+VMUS Wildfire Mitigation Plan

 Wildland Urban Interface 2

 (based on total area)

 Percent of Service ⊠Includes maps

 Territory in CPUC High Fire Tier 2: 0%

 Threat Districts (based on Tier 3: 0%

 total area)

+☑ Includes maps

-Winter (Dec., Jan., and Feb.): Wind direction is North/North East with an
+Winter (Dec., Jan., and Feb.): Wind direction is North/Northeast with an

 average speed of 4.3K or 4.95 MPH.

-Duning Wind Divertions Spring (Mar., April, and May): Wind direction is North/North East with an
+Prevailing Wind Directions Spring (Mar., April, and May): Wind direction is North/Northeast with an

-Prevailing Wind Directions average speed of 6K or 6.9 MPH.
+& Speeds by Season average speed of 6K or 6.9 MPH.

-& Speeds by Season Summer (June, July, and Aug.): Wind direction is North/North East with an
+& Speeds by Season Summer (June, July, and Aug.): Wind direction is North/Northeast with an

 average speed of 5.3K or 6.1 MPH.

-Fall (Sept., Oct., and Nov.): Wind direction is North/North East with an
+Fall (Sept., Oct., and Nov.): Wind direction is North/Northeast with an

 average speed of 4.3K or 4.95 MPH.

 Overhead Dist.: 0.06 miles

 Overhead Trans.: 0 miles

 Miles of Owned Lines Underground Dist.: 25.2 miles

 Underground and/or Underground Trans.: 0 miles

 Overhead Explanatory Note 1 - Measurements in Circuit Miles.

 Explanatory Note 2 - VMUS owns the electrical infrastructure that is all

 underground and services industrial and commercial customers only.

 Overhead Distribution Lines as % of Total Distribution System

 (Inside and Outside Service Territory)

+Percent of Owned Lines in Tier 2: 0%

+CPUC High Fire Threat Tier 3: 0%

+Districts Overhead Transmission Lines as % of Total Transmission System

+(Inside and Outside Service Territory)

 Tier 2: 0%

-Percent of Owned Lines in Tier 3: 0%

-CPUC High Fire Threat Overhead Transmission Lines as % of Total Transmission System

-Districts (Inside and Outside Service Territory)

-Tier 2: 0%

 Tier 3: 0%

 Customers have ever lost ☐ Yes ⊠ No

 service due to an IOU PSPS

 event?

 Have customers ever been ☐ Yes ⊠ No

 notified of a potential loss

 of service to due to a

-forecasted IOU PSPS
+forecasted IOU PSPS event?

-event?

 Has developed protocols ☐ Yes ⊠ No

 to pre-emptively shut off

 electricity in response to

 elevated wildfire risks?